 Seriously, now is the time to hit the open road for a trip as you’ll have plenty of good company along the way.
 According to MMGY Global’s 2017 to 2018 Portrait of American Travelers study , 39% of U.S. leisure travel in 2016 included a road trip.

 The spike in roadtrips isn’t just rooted in love for the open road.
 The MMGY study reveals it’s mostly a matter of convenience; it’s nice to be in control of the route, and that’s never more true than when you’re in the driver’s seat.

 And of course, the fact that it often costs less than an international trip is a perk, too.
 Because here’s the thing: You really don’t have to spend a fortune on your road trip this summer.
 It can be tempting to splurge, splurge, splurge because you’re saving money by not buying plane tickets.

-But there are plenty of ways to have a memorable roadtrip without breaking the bank.
+But there are plenty of ways to have a memorable road trip without breaking the bank or taking out a family planning loan.
 Here’s how a list of a few road trip essentials can help you save a little dough as you put the pedal to the metal.

 Planning the Road Trip Route of Your Dreams

 The first step in planning one glorious road trip is picking your route.
 Ask your family for their feelings on driving coast-to-coast, road tripping along the entire west coast, or something in-between.
 If you need a few road trip ideas for some of the best drives in America, Road Trip USA has you covered.

 You could also consider picking a theme instead of a route like seeing all the state capitals, visiting your favorite ballparks for a few games, or snapping a photo in every national park in Utah.
 It’s your trip, so you’re in control!